ShrRa/interpython_hpc/_episodes/14-command-line.md

 -rw-rw-r-x 1 edu02 edu02 28 Aug 16 06:25 hello_world.sh
 ```
 > ## Exercise
 > What are the permissions on the `hello_universe.sh`?
 Who owns the file?
 What group does it belong to?
-Modify the permissions to remove the groups ability to read the file.
-Double check that the permissions changed.
+Modify the permissions to remove the group's ability to read the file.
+Double-check that the permissions changed.
 Then add the permissions back.
 >> ## Solution
 >> ~~~
 >> $ ls -l hello_universe.sh